-Gastroesophageal reflux disease (GERD, or GORD for gastro-oesophageal reflux disease) is acid reflux more than twice a week.
+Gastroesophageal reflux disease (GERD) is diagnosed when acid reflux occurs more than twice a week.

 Here are some key points about acid reflux.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Acid reflux is also known as heartburn, acid indigestion, or pyrosis.